abogdanova/SwarmGE/README.md

 PonyGE2 contains a number of operators that manage linear genomes.
 These are discussed in later sections.

 *__NOTE__ that in general the use of a linear genome does not allow for "intelligent" operations.
-Although intelligent linear genome operators exist [Byrne et al., 2009], they are not implemented here as similar functions can be performed using derivation-tree based operations.*
+Although intelligent linear genome operators exist, e.g. [Byrne et al., 2009], they are not implemented here as similar functions can be performed in a simpler manner using derivation-tree based operations.*

 ###Codon Size